department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/research findings.md

   - Does the user understand why financial information must be provided?
 - What outside factors does the current form overlook?

+### Hypotheses

+1. Veterans don’t complete the form because they found a different source of health care (outside of the VA).
+    1. LIKELY NOT TRUE: The participants that we talked to came to the VA health care because of a change in life circumstance, leaving military, loss of job, increase in affect of service-related health condition, etc. thus they were specifically seeking VA health care, not just health insurance in general.
+2. Veterans don’t complete the form because they are unclear as to what information to provide in specific sections (mainly sections related to finances).
+    1. LIKELY TRUE: The majority of participants named the household information (which includes the financial information) as the hardest part.
+Multiple participants said that they would have to ask another person for help (spouse, tax preparer, VSO, etc.).
+Others said that they would have to guess because they had questions about the specific meaning of the question.
+3. Veterans don’t complete the form because they don’t have information readily available (mainly sections related to finances).
+    1. LIKELY TRUE: One participant specifically said that she had to save the form for almost a month before she was able to gather the financial information.
+Two POA participants said that they would had to stop and get help because in the past they didn't know how to find the service history information and discharge paperwork.
+Some said that they might give up.
+4. Veterans don’t complete the form because they feel uncomfortable disclosing certain information.
+    1. LIKELY TRUE: Participants expressed concern about the security of uploading discharge papers, providing information about their own and their spouses finances, and around their service history.
+Multiple participants stated that some of the questions in these sections might be a barrier of completion with some feeling that they are invasive and nosy while others felt concerns for the security of their information, worrying about stolen identity.
+5. Online forms innately create different obstacles/less flexibility than paper/in-person experiences.
+    1. PARTIALLY TRUE: Many participants thought that they had filled out the VA health care application when they first left the military and did so with assistance.
+By filling it out in-person they were able to clarify questions' meaning and how their answers would impact their health care eligibility.

 ## Key Findings

 **General**
-1. Most Veterans do not differentiate the nomenclature of the VA benefits and health care, they are all "VA benefits" to them.
-2. Participants feel that the VA should already have much of the information that the VA Health care application requests.
+1. Participants feel that the VA should already have much of the information that the VA Health care application requests.
-3. Participants worry that their answers to some questions could automatically disqualify them from VA Health care.
-4. The majority of participants say that they would be more likely to answer sensitive questions and be more understanding of the effort to answer the questions if there was transparency as to why the question is being asked and how it will be used to determine their VA Health care eligibility.
+2. Participants worry that their answers to some questions could automatically disqualify them from VA Health care.
+The majority of participants say that they would be more likely to answer sensitive questions, be more understanding of the effort to answer the questions, and worry less about automatic disqualification if there was transparency as to why the question is being asked and how it will be used to determine their VA Health care eligibility.
-5. There is uncertainty about how the applicant will receive updates on their application status and a desire to be able to specify preferred contact method.
+3. There is uncertainty about how the applicant will receive updates on their application status and a desire to be able to specify preferred contact method.
-6. The form progress is unclear.
-This is due to the inconsistent progress bar advancement and use of same titles on multiple pages.
-7. There is a need to rewrite many questions in plain language and to provide more explanation of the questions.
+4. There is a need to rewrite many questions in plain language and to provide more explanation of the questions.
-8. There is a need to rethink the hierarchy flow and ensure that only required questions are asked, including creating more dependencies.
+5. There is a need to rethink the hierarchy flow and ensure that only required questions are asked, including creating more dependencies.

 **Specific sections**
-1. Service history section information architecture provides no indication of the relationship of the items on this list, thus causing confusion when choosing answers and causing fear of inelgibility.
+1. Service history section information architecture provides no indication of the relationship of the items on this list, thus causing confusion when choosing answers and fear of inelgibility.
 2. The household information section (includes financial disclosure information) was the most likely to be stated as the hardest part of the application, stemmed by uncertainty on how to find the requested information, unclarity of what the questions were asking, how their responses would impact their application.
 3. Preferred facility question does not provide optimal UX especially for applicants who have many facilities in their state.
 Additionally, the "Find locations with the VA Facility Locator" (when noticed) was noticed after the participant had already looked through the drop-down menu, thus it was a delayed help for them.
 4. Medicaid and Medicare related questions don't provide enough details for the participants to confidently provide answers.